telerik/blazor-docs/components/barcodes/qrcode/overview.md

 ### QRCodeOverlay parameters

-The following `QRCodeOverlay` parameters allow you to choose from predefined layouts or insert a custom image in the Blazor QRCode:
+The nested `QRCodeOverlay` tag exposes parameters that allow you to choose from predefined layouts or insert a custom image in the Blazor QRCode:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |